K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/Billing/index.md

 We could this.
 `sudo /usr/bin/fail2ban-client status`
 So the `fail2ban-client` is the tool for making a bruteforce attacks hard.
-So we will use it here to escalate our privelege.
+So we will use it here to escalate our privilege.

 First we will create our own action.
 `sudo /usr/bin/fail2ban-client set sshd addaction myaction`